 GATE 2026 Electronics and Communication Engineering Exam Dates

 The Indian Institute of Technology, Guwahati, has released the GATE 2026 exam dates.
 The exam will take place on February 7, 8, 14, and 15, 2026, in two shifts.
-The GATE 2026 branch-wise exam dates will be announced a few days before the exam.
-Candidates who are appearing for the GATE EC exam must download and carry their admit card to the examination centre.
+The GATE 2026 branch-wise exam dates has been announced.
+GATE ECE paper will take place on February 15 Candidates who are appearing for the GATE EC exam must download and carry their admit card to the examination centre.

 GATE 2026 Electronics and Communication Engineering Syllabus Download